deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 This report only focuses on the parts that are specifically redeployed and to represent the _Etherfi_ instance, leaving out the following subsystems that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _Etherfi_) on mainnet: _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
 For detailed report on the previously mentioned subsystems read the Aave _Core_ instance report.

-Note that the _Aave Governance_ is shared among the different instances, that means that upgrades on the _Etherfi_ instance are executed with the same mechanism as on the _Core_ instance, ie. permission to upgrade contrats in _Etherfi_ also are with the `Executor_lvl1` contract.
+Note that the _Aave Governance_ is shared among the different instances, that means that upgrades on the _Etherfi_ instance are executed with the same mechanism as on the _Core_ instance, ie. permission to upgrade contracts in _Etherfi_ assigned to the `Executor_lvl1` contract.

 ### Core Lending & Borrowing

 This subsystem forms the core of Aave v3's borrow & lending features and keeps track of users' positions and related protocol state.
 It centers around the `Pool` contract that governs how debt in the system can be built up, collateralized and how positions can be liquidated.
 It includes Aave v3's `aTokens` and `variableDebtTokens`.
 All of these contracts are fully upgradeable through the _Aave Governance_.
 An unintended (or malicious) contract upgrade can result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected protocol performance.

-Note that all the contracts making up the core market (Pool, aTokens, variableDebtTokens, PoolConfigurator etc.) are re-deployed for each instance.
+Note that all the contracts making up the money market logic and state (Pool, aTokens, variableDebtTokens, PoolConfigurator etc.) are re-deployed for each instance.

 ### Reserve Parameters

 The _Reserve Parameters_ subsystem is responsible for maintaining and updating critical risk parameters in the Aave v3 protocol.
 Among others, these include the set of enabled collateral and loan assets, their specific _liquidation loan-to-value_ ratios, _liquidation bonuses_ or _interest rate parameters_ and _borrow and supply caps_.
 An upgradeable `PoolConfigurator` contract controls these parameters with permissions to implement changes delegated to different, specialized, multisig accounts such as the _Emergency Admin_ or _Risk Council_.
-A system of _Roles_, implemented using OpenZeppelin's ACL pattern, and _Stewards_ ensures that these multisig accounts can only implement changes in a limited range or with a certain frequency.
+A system of _Roles_, implemented using OpenZeppelin's ACL pattern, and _Stewards_ ensures that these multisig accounts can only implement changes in a limited range and with a maximal frequency (both configurable by Governance).
 This system thus limits the risk of unintended updates through the multisig accounts.
 However, an upgrade of the `PoolConfigurator` contract could remove these safeguards, for instance by assigning permissions to an _EOA_ or multisig account directly, thus reintroducing the risk of loss of funds, loss of unclaimed yield or a material change of the expected protocol performance.

 To achieve different specific risk parameters and associated guardrails the Stewards contracts are re-deployed for the _Etherfi_ market/instance.
 The multi-sigs owning permissions in the Steward contracts are the same as for the _Core_ instance (_Emergency Admin_ and _Risk Council_).